Lars Nootbaar Player Props: Cardinals vs. Pirates

 - Nootbaar hit .228 with 16 doubles, three triples, 14 home runs and 52 walks.

-- In 25.5% of his games a year ago (28 of 110), Nootbaar drove home a run.
-In nine of those games (8.2%) he recorded more than one RBI, and he had three or more in three contests.
+- In 25.5% of his games a season ago (28 of 110), Nootbaar drove in a run.
+In nine of those games (8.2%) he recorded two or more RBIs, and he had three or more in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.